d3/d3-selection/README.md

 <a name="selection_classed" href="#selection_classed">#</a> <i>selection</i>.<b>classed</b>(<i>classes</i>[, <i>value</i>])

-Assigns or unassigns the specified CSS *classes* on the selected elements.
+Assigns or unassigns the specified CSS *classes* on the selected elements by setting the `class` attribute or modifying the `classList` property as appropriate.
 The specified *classes* is a string of space-separated class names.
 For example, to add the classes `foo` and `bar` to the selected elements:

 ```js
 selection.classed("foo bar", true);
 ```

-This operator is implemented by setting the `class` attribute or modifying the `classList` property.

 If a *value* is specified, sets whether or not the specified *classes* are associated with the selected elements.
 If the *value* is truthy, then all elements are assigned the specified *classes*; otherwise, the *classes* are unassigned from all selected elements.